NBA Rumors: Paul George Will Try To Join Los Angeles Lakers In Free Agency

 This season, he is putting up 22.3 points, 3.3 assists, and 6.2 rebounds per game.
 The 6-foot-9 forward is also making it rain from behind the arc as he is shooting 38.2 percent from deep.

-Given the young talents that the Lakers have, and the fact that Los Angeles (the city and the team) tends to attract NBA players, it’s only a matter of time before the Lakers start landing some of the biggest free agents in the sport.
+Given the young talent that the Lakers have, and the fact that Los Angeles (the city and the team) tends to attract NBA players, it’s only a matter of time before the Lakers start landing some of the biggest free agents in the sport.

 While it remains to be seen if George alone could make Los Angeles a title contender, especially since the Golden State Warriors are stacked with All-Stars, landing George would be a monster move.